openthc/docker/INSTALL.md

 ## Preparation

 The default system is pre-configured to run in Demo mode.
-Service configurations are included in this repository in the `gfs/` directory.
-This directory is mounted into each service, and the service's initialization script copies the service config into place in the container.
+Service configurations live in the `gfs/` directory in this repository.
+Each service mounts the `gfs/` directory.
+On boot, the initialization script copies the service config into place.

 ```bash
 git clone https://github.com/openthc/docker.git /opt/openthc/docker